supervisely-ecosystem/import-dicom-volumes/README.md

 # Overview

 Import volumes in `DICOM` or `NRRD` format without annotations.
 Files in `DICOM` format will be automatically converted to `NRRD` format during import.
+App is compatible with `.DCM` and `.NRRD` formats, dicom files without `.dcm` extension are also compatible.

 #### Input files structure

-You can upload directory or archive.
-If you are uploading archive, it must contain only root directory on the top level.
+You can upload a directory or an archive.
+If you are uploading an archive, it must contain a single top-level directory.
+Structure of the directory is not important - app will find all the series and process them.

 Directory name defines project name.
 All volumes in root directory will be moved to dataset with name: `ds0`.
 Volumes can be placed in any location inside root directory.

+Project directory example:

 ```
 .
 my_volumes_project